VilleKrumlinde/zgameeditor/Docs/ShaderVariable.md

 @dd Set this property to set the current value of the uniform variable.
 This property is only valid if ValuePropRef is not set.

 @dt ValuePropRef
-@dd Use this expression to compute a value of uniform variable from other properties.
+@dd Use this @ref ScriptingLanguage "expression" to compute a value of uniform variable from other properties.
+Value of this property is specified in @ref CodeEditor "Code editor".
 For example, type "App.Time * 8" to connect the current application time to a GLSL variable used for animation.

 @dt ValueArrayRef
 @dd Set this reference to an @ref Array to pass it to GLSL.
 The GLSL type is determined by ArrayKind property.
 Use only float, vec2, vec3, vec4 and mat4 arrays.